eezstreet/SWATEliteForce/README.md

 - High skill suspects are less likely to flinch when affected by shots.
 - Suspects firing from cover may pause or regroup between shots.
 - Wild Gunners are now affected by the firing delay that SEF introduced.
+- Reduced the volume (slightly) of the M16 Third Person fire effect, and the dispatch audio for Meat Barn.
+- Removed the physics timer from lightsticks; they will now always retain their physics instead of losing them after 10 seconds.
 - Suspects will wait much less time between firing shots.
 - Altered the first person model of the HK33 so it can be aimed correctly with the iron sights.
+- Using grenades (not lightsticks) will now return the player to the last weapon they used, instead of the primary weapon always.
+- Wedges now return the player to their weapon after they are used.
+- Mod version is now shown in the main menu
+- Added a Discord and Wiki button to the main menu
+- Removed the CHECK FOR PATCH button in the server browser; added a DOWNLOAD PLUGIN button.
+- Removed map filter from server browser filter menu (was causing lag)
+- Added a console command to change the position of the weapon in first person.
+- Externalized the position of the weapon in first person and in iron sights.
+- Cut Content Restored: M1Super90 Defense shotgun added
 - Fixed SEF bug: AI-controlled officers would try and take cover when an enemy was at point-blank range, instead of firing at them.
 This has been fixed.
+- Fixed SEF bug: Wedges not depleting weight when used
+- Fixed SEF bug: AI-controlled officers were more focused on falling in than engaging suspects at times.
 - Fixed TSS bug: Can't order Secure Evidence/Restrain at the same time as a disable command.
 - Fixed TSS bug: Pathing error with Jackson on Fairfax Residence, videotape room
+- Fixed TSS bug: Duplicate servers in the server browser
+- Fixed TSS bug: Weird player count sorting in the server browser
+- Fixed TSS bug: Lightsticks don't drop if the player is wearing heavy armor

 ### v5.3 ###
 Special thanks to kevinfoley, who made a lot of changes here.
 His contributions are marked with [kf]